Department of Management

 • A résumé or curriculum vitae and a statement of academic interests and goals.

-• International applicants are required to prove proficiency in the English language by taking either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
-The minimum acceptable scores for admissions consideration are 79 TOEFL iBT or 6.5 IELTS.
-Test scores may not be more than two years old.
+• International applicants are required to prove proficiency in the English language by taking either the Test of English as a Foreign Language (TOEFL) iBT, the International English Language Testing System (IELTS), or the Duolingo English Test (DET).
+The minimum acceptable scores for admissions consideration are 79 TOEFL iBT, 6.5 IELTS, and 100 DET.
+Scores may not be more than two years old.

-Degree Requirements for Students that have Obtained a Bachelor's Degree
+Degree Requirements for Students who have Obtained a Bachelor's Degree

 Program of Study